riccardone/Evento/README.md

 # Evento
 This C# library can be used to build event sourced components.

-It is not related to a particular store but in Event.Repository there is a concrete Repository class using GetEventStore https://github.com/EventStore/EventStore
+It is not related to a particular storege.
+There is a concrete Repository class using GetEventStore https://github.com/EventStore/EventStore

 You can find more info in my blog http://www.dinuzzo.co.uk/2017/04/28/domain-driven-design-event-sourcing-and-micro-services-explained-for-developers/